We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Foods to avoid

-- Proteins: battered and/or fried proteins, fatty cuts of meat
+- Proteins: battered or fried proteins, fatty cuts of meat

-- Fruits: fruit-based desserts like pies, cobblers, etc.
+- Fruits: fruit-based desserts like pies and cobblers

 - Vegetables: fried vegetables